chiedozie2468/PrimeFit/README.md

 our Web Development coursework at Miva University.

 ## 🔥 Website Features
-- 8 complete pages (Home, About, Gallery, Collections, Contact, Profile, Events, Appointments)
+- 8 complete pages (Home, About, Gallery, Collections, Contact, Profile, Events, FAQs)
 - Board of Trustees section with group members
 - External CSS for all styling
 - Marquee running across all pages